Manoj Bhargava: Early life and education

-Bhargava was born in Lucknow, India in 1953.
+Bhargava was born in Lucknow, Uttar Pradesh, India in 1953.
+He spent his early years living with his family in Lucknow's Khayali Ganj neighborhood.
+His father, publisher Narottam Bhargava, had a book store on the ground floor of their house.
+The family of five moved to a larger house when he was six years old, also in Lucknow, with Bhargava attending Lucknow's Mahanagar Boy's High School.
+When he was 10, he began attending Woodstock School in Mussoorie.
 At the age of 14, he moved with his family to the United States, where his father pursued a doctorate at the University of Pennsylvania's Wharton School.
 After showing an aptitude for mathematics, Bhargava attended The Hill School on a scholarship and enrolled at Princeton University in 1972.
 He left the university after one year.